Marco Marcelliano Marcello: Biography

 In October 1859, after the French-Piedmontese troops had secured the city, Marcello moved to Milan where he spent the rest of his life.
 The 1850s and 60s saw the premieres of multiple operas with librettos by Marcello, including four more by Pedrotti, Achille Peri's Giuditta, and Filippo Marchetti's opera Romeo e Giulietta based on Shakespeare's Romeo and Juliet.
-Unusually for Italian Romeo and Juliet operas, Marcello based the libretto's structure and narrative closely on Shakespeare's play rather than on the source narratives which had inspired the play.
+Unusually for Italian Romeo and Juliet operas, Marcello based the libretto's structure and narrative closely on Shakespeare's play rather than on the source narratives that had inspired the play.
 In 1865 Marcello's Italian translation of Meyerbeer's L'Africaine was heard throughout Italy and in London's Royal Opera House.

 In the early 1840s Marcello had become seriously ill and was told that he had hypertrophy of the heart from which he would not recover.
 A friend then introduced him to the Swiss physician Jacques Etienne Chevalley de Rivaz who had practices in Naples and the island of Ischia where he owned a spa at Casamicciola.
 Chevalley de Rivaz urged him to leave behind his ambitions and frenetic life in Naples and enter into his care at the spa.
 Marcello spent three months there and against all expectations recovered sufficiently to resume his career.
-After his recovery he wrote a poetic paean to Ischia entitled Ischia.
+After his recovery, he wrote a poetic paean to Ischia entitled Ischia.
 Canti tre.
 Twenty years later he revised and published the poem with a lengthy dedication letter to Chevalley de Rivaz whom he credited with saving his life and being his "second father".
 The letter was dated 5 July 1863.
 Chevalley de Rivaz died in Ischia later that year.

 Marcello died in Milan in 1865 at the age of 47 after what his obituary described as a brief illness.